ccb2195-ux/Protected-Natural-Areas/README.md

 3. I graphed my charts in matplotlib and then exported them to Illistrator to clean and build responsive layers.
 4. I had claude help me with the scrollytelling and html build out by providing it with a text file containing detailed instructions on how I wanted to site to look.

+*Disclaimer* - Claude suggested the title and I really liked it.
+It was much better than mine -> "Ranking the World by Who Fucks Up the Least"

 ## Further Questions

 A. During this proccess, I became really intersted in understanding the history of conversation and I would like my next project to focus on the rate at which protections where adopted over time, by whom, and what forces affected the rate of growth.